justeat/AutomationTools/README.md

 ```

 #### HostApp

-Extend AutomationBridge to include the methods required for state configuration
+Extend `AutomationBridge` to include methods required for configuring the environment.

 ```swift
 import Foundation